 FAQs Icon

-Before I went back to work, I spent a lot of time and energy trying to figure out the answers to the big questions I had.
+Before I went back to work, I spent a lot of time and energy trying to figure out the answers to my big questions.

 Here are the ones I was most concerned with.